Why Does Life Stage Nutrition Matter?

 This stage focuses on comfort, support, and quality of life

-As pets enter their senior years, nutrition becomes less about maintaining and more about supporting how their body is changing over the last stretch of their life.
-Most pets are considered “senior” somewhere between 7- 10 years of age (earlier for larger breeds, later for smaller ones), but this stage is less about a number and more about what’s happening in their body.
-You might notice they’re a little less active or slower to bounce back than they once were.
-Metabolism often slows, activity levels may decrease, and muscle becomes harder to maintain.
-Because of this, many seniors need fewer calories but higher quality nutrition, especially adequate protein to help preserve muscle mass.
+As pets enter their senior years, nutrition becomes less about maintaining and more about supporting how their body is changing.
+While many pets are considered “senior” somewhere between 7 - 10 years of age (earlier for larger breeds, later for smaller ones), this stage is less about a number and more about what’s happening in their body.
+You may notice they’re a little less active or slower to bounce back than they once were.
+Metabolism often slows, activity levels may decrease, and maintaining muscle becomes more difficult.
+Because of this, many seniors need fewer calories but higher-quality nutrition, especially adequate protein to help preserve muscle mass.
+Changes can be subtle.
 Weight alone doesn’t always tell the full story, as some pets may lose muscle while staying the same weight.
-You may also notice changes in appetite.
-Some seniors become pickier, or their sense of smell and taste may decline.
+Their appetite may shift as well as some pets become pickier, and changes in smell or taste can affect how interested they are in food.
 Senior diets are designed to support these changes.
 They’re often a bit lower in calories, with added support for joints, digestion, and cognitive function.
-As pets age, nutrition can also become part of medical care.
+In some cases, nutrition also becomes part of medical care.
 Conditions like kidney disease, arthritis, or digestive issues may require prescription diets, which should always be used under veterinary guidance.
-Adjusting texture, adding moisture (like wet food), or gently warming meals can help encourage eating.
-Hydration becomes more important as well, so fresh water and sometimes moisture-rich foods can really make a meaningful difference.
-Like most things in this stage, there’s no one-size-fits-all approach.
+Supporting comfort becomes just as important as meeting nutritional needs.
+Hydration plays a bigger role, and some pets benefit from moisture-rich foods or adjustments that make meals easier and more appealing.
+Like most things at this stage, there’s no one-size-fits-all approach.
 Not every pet needs a senior-specific diet, and changes should be based on their individual health, lifestyle, and needs.
 If you’re unsure what adjustments are right for your pet, your veterinarian can help guide you toward a plan that keeps them comfortable and supported as they age!

 DID YOU KNOW?